 By handing off auxiliary tasks to outsourced or on-demand workers, your in-house team can focus on tasks that truly leverage the skills, knowledge, and experience that you hired them for.
 And while you save money on outsourced workers, you’ll also be generating more revenue by having your employees stick to their specialties.

-Let Magic Handle Your Remote Customer Support
+Let Magic Handle Your Remote Customer Service

-Magic can help you assemble a remote customer support team.
+Magic can help you assemble a remote customer service team.
 Our process is simple and flexible.
 We find remote workers based on the tasks you need done, who then work directly with you, on the schedule of your choice and you can change team members as needed.
 This way, you get the services you need, when you need them.

 You have full control over what roles to recruit for: our virtual hires can do live support, help desk management, or ticket handling, among others.
 Tell us what roles you need filled and get your first CSRs within a week.